Even though you may have a good resume, education, and experience, it is the idea of a personal interview that is intimidating.

 Tell them you want to be more than a teller and that you have excellent customer service skills and love helping people.

 Describe how their services make banking easier for all customers.
-Doing so will show your understanding for the values that the bank is trying to promote.
+Doing so will show your understanding of the values that the bank is trying to promote.

 They should hire you because you thrive in environments with other people and love handling money.